oguerrer/PPI4SD/National_data/README.md

 ## Splitting SDG 16
 It should be noted that we have split SDG 16 in order to differentiate the topics of *peace and justice* and *strong institutions*.
 Thus, in this project, SDG 16a contains indicators of *peace and justice*, while SDG 16b covers *strong institutions*.
 This differentiation is important in the Mexican context, there governance issues may represent challenges that are not necessarily directly related to *peace and justice*.

-## Development-Indicator Data
+## Development Indicators
-National level data consist of development indicators collected from various sources.
+The national level indicators consist of development indicators collected from various sources.
 Most of the data come from the United Nations Global SDG Database, which is the official source of the SDGs.
 However, in many cases, this source is insufficient to cover all the 17 SDGs.
 For this reason, we have complemented the official source with indicators from other databases and manually classified them into the SDGs, but not into targets.

 These data cover the period 2006-2016, with each year coded into a column of a table.
 We provide two versions of these data: *normalized* and *raw*.
 In the normalized version, the indicators have been mapped into the interval [0,1], where zero and one are the lowest and highest values for that indicator (see the technical report for more details on this normalization).
 The raw version has the original values without normalization.
 Both datasets can be found in the CSV-formatted files: `final_sample_normalized.csv` and `final_sample_raw.csv`.
 The following table provides an example of the structure.